MicrosoftDocs/azure-devops-docs/docs/organizations/accounts/manage-pats-with-policies-for-administrators.md

 ## Restrict creation of global PATs

+The Azure DevOps Administrator in Azure AD restricts users from creating global PATs.
 Global tokens apply to all accessible organizations, rather than a single organization.
 Enabling this policy means that new PATs must be associated with specific Azure DevOps organizations.

 1. Sign in to your organization (```https://dev.azure.com/{yourorganization}```).